Efimish/rust-webserver/scripts/README.md

 - `certificates-renew` refreshes your certificates (that happens every 3 months)

+- `docker-run-no-api` starts docker compose with PostgreSQL and Redis (API has to be run separately)

+- `docker-run-api` starts docker compose with PostgreSQL, Redis and API

+- `docker-stop` stops any of these two compose files

 Read scripts to understand them better, they have comments inside